thomas-bouvier/yeelight-node/README.md

 # yeelight-node-binding

-yeelight-node-binding is a 0 dependency solution for controlling Xiaomi Yeelights.
+A simple solution to discover and control Xiaomi Yeelights.

 This solution offers a 1:1 implementation of the [official docs from Xiaomi](http://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf), and also includes an SSDP implementation to retrieve the IP of your light.